 New sets of case studies will be published twice per year.

-The Series Editors will actively commission updates of individual cases following periodic review, to ensure that cases remain current and relevant even as technologies, use patterns, and legal frameworks continue to evolve.
+The Series Editor will actively commission updates of individual cases following periodic review, to ensure that cases remain current and relevant even as technologies, use patterns, and legal frameworks continue to evolve.

-If you have suggestions for a new case study or comments on a published case, the Series Editors would like to hear from you!
+If you have suggestions for a new case study or comments on a published case, the Series Editor would like to hear from you!
 Please contact the editors at firstname.lastname@example.org